ddddddO/gtree/README.md

-      the order of the output and made directories does not always match. (default: false) --extension value, -e value, --ext value [ --extension value, -e value, --ext value ]  set this option if you want to create file instead of directory. for example, if you want to generate files with ".go" extension: "-e .go" --help, -h  show help
+      the order of the output and made directories does not always match. (default: false) --extension value, -e value, --ext value [ --extension value, -e value, --ext value ]  set this option if you want to create file instead of directory. for example, if you want to generate files with ".go" extension: "-e .go" --target-dir value  set this option if you want to specify the directory you want to make directory. (default: current directory)
+   --help, -h  show help
 ```